middlebury/styleguide/_editorial/c.md

 `High school student; experiential learning opportunities; winter term courses; study abroad opportunity`

 When in doubt about whether to hyphenate, check the dictionary.
 Also, see the _Chicago Manual of Style_ hyphenation guide, pages 375–384.
-See also hyphen
+See also hyphens

 **conferences** (official names are capped) see capitalization